egnyte/for-integrators/doc/UIntegrate_flow.md

 2. Assume every invocation gets a different token.
 They match currently, but if you store one token and ignore others, you will get into trouble later.
 The tokens will get scoped to files/folders in single invocation.

 3. Users will try to open more than one tab with integration.
 Handle this nicely even if you want them to only use one at the time.
-You can close
+You can close the previous one or handle both.

+4. Creating a new file will send you an item just like regular context menu invocation, but pointing to the new empty file.

 ## Notify Egnyte of Changes (Optional)